-TOUCH PROBE 3D SCANNING…TIPS AND TRICKS
+USING A TOUCH PROBE FOR 3D SCANNING: TIPS AND TRICKS

 Scanning allows to acquire the 3D shape of a solid object (marble, granite, glass, wood, etc.) and to create an STL file that can be used for the reproduction of the acquired form with a CNC machine.

-How does a 3d scanner touch probe work?
+How does a touch probe 3D scanner work?

 - the diameter of the probe tip

-- two adjacent points distance
+- two adjacent points across a distance

 - scanning direction (X or Y)